dap-biospec/G3F/Docs/G3F_Manual.md

 ### **Calculating Fits using Local Variables**

-In this example, the population of myoglobin will be calculated using local variables.
-All mediators in this calculation will be treated as known and will be modeled using global variables; the population of myoglobin will be calculated as a local variable.
-Individual spectra corresponding to each analyte and the Nernstian profile of myoglobin are calculated using local variables.
+In this example, the population of myoglobin will be described by an extra column local parameter, in addition to the polynomial baseline.
+This equivalent to calculating population form global parameters and the calibration used in the first method, but demonstrates the modeling of phenomena with unknown process waveforms.
+All mediators in this calculation will be treated as known spectra and will be modeled using global variables.

 **Loading Raw Data and Fitting Function**